kirandegala/MCODE_Filtering_Resources/README.md

 # MCODE_Filtering_Resources

-Reference code is a starter script to filter out MCode resources accordingly and store the info by converting to a JSON file
+ Reference_code/Filter_Using_Fhirclient.py is a starter script to filter out MCode resources accordingly and store the info by converting to a JSON file.